flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

     2nd order run's force history plot showing good stabilization of the forces.

 Congratulations.
-You have now run your first propeller using a rotational interfacea in Flow360.
+You have now run your first propeller using a rotational interface in Flow360.